zhubao315/learn-agentic-ai/12a_langgraph_functional_api/01_poem_flow/poem_flow/README.md

 You can either clone this project or take the sample code from workflow.py and create your own project.

 After running the above commands change topic in poemflow/__init__.py to generate different poems.

--> Once you have run the poemflow then open given jupyter notebook in Collab and go through the code.

 ## How to Run Locally